 - Do I have a right to see my own doctor?

 - How do I get a second opinion on a disability rating?

 - Am I entitled to benefits for my spouse’s work-related death?

 - Can I get benefits for an occupational disease?

 The experienced workers’ compensation attorneys of Johnson Groninger PLLC can answer those questions and fight for you.
 Our knowledge of the Industrial Commission system and workers’ rights under state law enables us to appeal denied claims with a high rate of success and qualify clients for all benefits to which they are entitled.
 We work closely with you to ensure you receive proper medical care and that you are not forced back to work when you are still ailing.
 If your injuries result in a long-term or permanent injury, we will fight to get the disability benefits you need and deserve.

 If you have been injured at work, contact board-certified lawyers at 919-240-4054.
-In a free consultation, Valerie Johnson can explain and protect your legal rights.
+In a free consultation with a worker’s compensation lawyer, Valerie Johnson can explain and protect your legal rights.